Dianella caerulea: Description

 Dianella caerulea is a strappy herbaceous fruit bearing plant to about 1 metre (3 ft) high, with a thick spreading rhizome under the ground.
 The bright green leaves have straight or toothed margins, and may reach 75 cm (30 in) in length and 0.3-2.5 cm wide.
 The small (1-1.6 cm diameter) flowers bloom in spring and summer (August to January); the perianth is pale to a dark blue, or green-blue, and the anthers at the centre are yellowy brown.
 These are followed by small roughly spherical indigo-coloured berries which range from about 0.7 to 1.2 cm (0.3-0.5 in) in diameter.
 These fruit are edible.

 Distribution and habitat

-The plant is distributed through a range in Victoria, New South Wales, Tasmania, and Queensland.
+The plant is distributed through a range in Australian Capital Territory, Victoria, New South Wales, Tasmania, and Queensland.
 It occurs in a wide range of habitats, from coastal heathland and even sand dunes.

+Dianella caerulea has been introduced to Oahu, Hawaii.